ChasingUX/jesse-site/source/work/digitalocean.md

 <h4 class="ribbon">Contextual Menus</h4>

 After an image is created, we keep the interface simple by tucking away the actions into a contextual menu.
+Credit to <a href="https://twitter.com/colinkeany" target="_blank">Colin Keany</a> for this pattern!
 Here we can transfer an image to another region or user.

 <div class="halfWrap">
   <a class="enlarge half border" href="/assets/images/projects/digitalocean/contextual1.jpg">